 - The City will establish minimum fund balance targets for each fund based on the cash flow requirements of the fund.
-The City will include all fund balances in the biennial budget. - The minimum fund balance will be attained and maintained through expenditure management, revenue management and/or contributions from the General Fund.
+The City will include all fund balances in the biennial budget. - The minimum fund balance will be attained and maintained through expenditure management, revenue management and/or contributions from the General Fund. - All expenditures drawn from reserve accounts shall require prior Council approval unless previously authorized by the City Council for expenditure in the biennial budget.

-- All expenditures drawn from reserve accounts shall require prior Council approval unless previously authorized by the City Council for expenditure in the biennial budget. - A Contingency Reserve Fund shall be maintained in accordance with RCW 35A.33.145 to meet any municipal expense, the necessity or extent of which could not have been reasonably foreseen at the time of adopting the biennial budget.
+- A Contingency Reserve Fund shall be maintained in accordance with RCW 35A.33.145 to meet any municipal expense, the necessity or extent of which could not have been reasonably foreseen at the time of adopting the biennial budget.
 The target balance will be consistent with state law at \$.375 per \$1,000 of assessed valuation.
 Annual contributions to the Contingency Fund will be budgeted from interest income and General Fund resources. - The City will maintain a General Operating Reserve at an amount equivalent to five percent of the tax-supported general government budgets (General Fund, Street Operating Fund and Parks Maintenance Fund) for the second year of the biennium.
 The General Operating Reserve is available to address unforeseen revenue shortfalls or expenditure needs that occur during the current biennium.
 Annual contributions will be budgeted from General Fund resources as available to attain and maintain an established reserve level. - The City will maintain a Revenue Stabilization Reserve to address temporary revenue losses due to economic cycles or other time-limited causes.
 The Revenue Stabilization Reserve will be maintained at ten percent of selected General Fund revenue sources which, in the judgment of the Finance and Administration Director, are subject to volatility.
-The Revenue Stabilization Reserve may be used in its entirety, however, replenishing the reserve will constitute the first priority for use of yearend General Fund resources in excess of those needed to maintain the fund balance at the target level. - The City will maintain a General Capital Contingency to address unforeseen project expenditures or external revenue shortfalls in
+The Revenue Stabilization Reserve may be used in its entirety; however, replenishing the reserve will constitute the first priority for use of yearend General Fund resources in excess of those needed to maintain the fund balance at the target level. - The City will maintain a General Capital Contingency to address unforeseen project expenditures or external revenue shortfalls in an amount equivalent to ten percent of the funded six-year CIP, less proprietary fund projects.
+Contributions will be made from General Fund resources as they are available.

-- an amount equivalent to ten percent of the funded six-year CIP, less proprietary fund projects.
-Contributions will be made from General Fund resources as they are available. - The City Manager may authorize the use of the General Capital Contingency up to an aggregate total of \$100,000 per year in increments not to exceed \$25,000.
-The City Manager will provide regular reports to the City Council at a regular Council meeting if this authorization is used. - The City will maintain a Capital Improvement Project Grant Match Reserve as a means of assuring the availability of cash resources to leverage external funding when the opportunity arises.
+- The City Manager may authorize the use of capital funding reserves up to an aggregate total of \$100,000 per year in increments not to exceed \$25,000.
+The City Manager will provide regular reports to the City Council at regular Council meeting if this а authorization is used.
+Capital funding include: reserves General Capital Contingency, Street Improvement Reserve, REET Reserves, Impact Fee Reserves, Water/Sewer Capital Contingency, Water/Sewer Construction Reserve, Surface Water Capital Contingency, and Surface Water Construction Reserve. - The City will maintain a Capital Improvement Project Grant Match Reserve as a means of assuring the availability of cash resources to leverage external funding when the opportunity arises.
 The reserve will be maintained in the Real Estate Excise Tax Capital Reserve Fund and maintained through excise tax revenue received over and above the annual allocation to the Capital Improvement Plan. - The City will maintain fully funded reserves for the replacement of vehicles and personal computers.
 Contributions will be made through assessments to the using funds and maintained on a per asset basis. - Additional reserve accounts may be created by Council to account for monies for future known expenditures, special projects, or other specific purposes. - All reserves will be presented in the biennial budget.